Skip the primary navigation if you do not want to read it as the next section.

 Skip the main content if you do not want to read it as the next section.

-Ankylosing spondylitis is a form of inflammatory arthritis (rheumatoid arthritis is another form) that affects the joints of the lower back.
+Ankylosing spondylitis (AS) is a form of inflammatory arthritis that affects the joints of the lower back.
 ‘Ankylosing’ means stiffening and ‘spondylitis’ means inflammation of the spine.

 In ankylosing spondylitis, the sacroiliac joints (which join the base of the spine to the pelvis) become inflamed.
 This is why your lower back may feel sore first thing in the morning.
 The list below tells you what happens.